an Exclusive Interview

 Jimmy: I didn’t much like the finished shooting scripts.

-HG: Michael Carreras wrote the screenplay for “Creatures the World Forgot” using his gardener’s name, Michael Nash, where did you get the name John Samson?
+HG: Michael Carreras wrote the screenplay for “The Lost Continent” using his gardener’s name, Michael Nash, where did you get the name John Samson?

 Jimmy: I decided as long as I was going to use a pen name I might as well stick to my own initials.
 John Sansom was the first name that came into my head.